 With the growth of computers, coding, and processing power, it is not just with a fundamental analysis that we can realize profits.
-There is always a gap between value an price of a financial instrument.
+There is always a gap between the value an price of a financial instrument.
 In addition, as long as such a difference exists, there is a way to make profits out of it.
-Quantitative investing uses the principles of statistics, combined with machine learning to see patterns in movements of prices and try to invest in multiple places.
+Quantitative investing uses the principles of statistics, combined with machine learning, to see patterns in movements of prices and try to invest in multiple places.

 There are hundreds of metrics that are available to analyze the trading patterns in the market; look at the movement of stock prices, look at the price of options, analyze the buying and selling patterns, look at trends, look at industry movements, look at correlated stocks.
 Machine learning uses such statistical inefficiencies in the market to gauge how the stock prices might move and use them as an investment strategy.
 In short, quantitative looks at just the prices and formulates trading strategies.

-Quantamental investing, as the name suggests uses both of the above strategies to invest in companies.
+Quantamental investing, as the name suggests, uses both of the above strategies to invest in companies.